Who we are

 Our Parish Priest, Father Max arrived with us in January 2025 following a curacy in Lewisham in the Diocese of Southwark.
 Originally from Sheffield, he trained for the priesthood at the College of the Resurrection, Mirfield where he developed a particular interest in Benedictine Spirituality.
 Before seminary, Fr Max studied Drama in London, where he met Hannah his wife.
 After university Father Max worked as a pastoral assistant at St George the Martyr, Borough High Street in London and at St Albans Cathedral.
 Father Max is a priest of the Society of the Holy Cross (SSC) and a member of the Society of the Resurrection, linked to the Community of the Resurrection in Mirfield.

-In his free time Father Max enjoys live music, model railways and spending time with his daughter, Cecilia.
+In his free time Father Max enjoys live music, reading, model railways and spending time with his daughter, Cecilia.

 Contact us